DESI Data Release 1: Stellar Catalogue: Validation

 \subsubsection{Systematic floor of radial velocity measurements}

-Another important consideration for understanding the quality of DESI's radial velocities is whether the reported radial velocity errors accurately reflect the true measurement uncertainties and whether any additional instrument systematic effects contribute to the radial velocity errors.
+Another important consideration for understanding the quality of DESI's radial velocities is whether the reported radial velocity uncertainties accurately reflect true measurement uncertainties and whether any additional instrument systematic effects contribute to the radial velocity errors.
 One can approach this by analysing repeated radial velocity measurements of the same objects.
 Since in this VAC we include, for the first time, the measurements from single-epoch observations, we are now able to perform this analysis.
 Crucially, this type of test bypasses questions about absolute radial velocity offsets relative to ground truth (and whether such offsets vary from star to star), focusing instead solely on the repeatability of radial velocities and their associated uncertainties.

-A common approach to characterizing the repeatability is to assume that the calibrated radial velocity errors $\sigma_\mathrm{calib}$ can be expressed as a function of the formal error $\sigma$ through the following expression:
+A common approach to characterizing the repeatability is to assume that the calibrated radial velocity uncertainties $\sigma_\mathrm{calib}$ can be expressed as a function of the formal uncertainty $\sigma$ through the following expression:

-where the factor $a$ scales the error and $f$ refers to a systematic floor \citep[see, e.g.,][]{Simon2007,Li2019}.
+where the factor $a$ scales the uncertainty and $f$ refers to a systematic floor \citep[see, e.g.,][]{Simon2007,Li2019}.
 If the data reduction pipeline correctly propagates all the uncertainties and the radial velocity measurement correctly takes them into account, then one expects $a=1$.
 The systematic floor can be interpreted as an irreducible Gaussian noise ${\mathcal N}(0,f)$ added to every radial velocity measurement.
 The most common causes for that floor on various instruments are inaccuracies in the wavelength calibration or flexures of the spectrograph.